PacificBiosciences/sawfish/docs/user_guide.md

 ### Joint call step

-The primary user output of the sawfish SV caller is the SV VCF produced by the joint-call step.
-This file lists all SVs in VCF 4.2 format.
+The primary output of the joint-calling step is the genotyped SV calls for all samples in VCF 4.2 format, written to `${OUTPUT_DIR}/genotyped.sv.vcf.gz`.
 Details of the SV representation in this file are provided below.

 #### Quality scores